 JTs: We call a steal but discuss 3betting preflop and how to create a profitable callvsteal range as well as a resteal range.
 Postflop we discuss floating, considering future board textures, and how to face a check/raise.

 QQ: We steal and face a 3bet.
 We discuss flatting v 4betting, but also creating default ranges against different player types.
 Postflop we see an AJ4 board and discuss how to face the CB, what future textures are, and how to plan ahead and have a line idea before even pushing the call button on the flop.

 33: We resteal and an unknown cold calls our 3bet.
 Postflop we catch a set but discuss analyzing the hand a variety of ways to get a wide range of strategic ideas from a single hand history.

 QQ: We open from EP and discuss default opening ranges and when to adjust them.
 Having a default opening range per position is a great starting point, but at the end of the day you also need to know when to loosen up and when to tighten up your ranges.
-Going postflop we catch an overpair on T82 and discuss CBing, future textures, planning for expected actions from villain, and also how to adjust when facing an unexpected donk bet.
+Going postflop we catch an overpair on T82 and discuss CBing, future textures, planning for expected actions from the villain, and also how to adjust when facing an unexpected donk bet.